Irish trainers turn to French jockeys due to Covid-19 quarantine

 “It’s a little bit funny with the lads looking after her.
 They might have to quarantine for two weeks when they get back but that’s an understandable situation.
 We’ll do what we have to do,” O’Brien added.

-Whether or not Aidan O’Brien tries to fill in the two glaring gaps in his European classic CV on Sunday may not be finally decided until Thursday when final declarations are made for Epsom.
+Aidan O’Brien could now try to fill in the two glaring gaps in his European classic CV on Sunday although the picture may not be fully clear until Thursday when final declarations are made for Epsom.

-The English 1,000 Guineas winner Love tops the betting for the Oaks with Peaceful rated a general 5-1 shot.

 O’Brien Snr also has seven Derby entries but two of them, Armory and Mythical, are among 20 entries left in the Jockey Club.